maunope/solariUdineAutoPilot/README.md

 **First things first, let's not fry stuff**
-- If you built the board yourself, power it on while hooked up to Arduino IDE at least once to prime the RTC module
+- If you built the board yourself,  either run the Arduino sketch with  SET_COMPILE_TIME_TO_RTC flag turned on or use serial commands to prime the RTC module.
 - Check your clock coil working voltage.
-Most accept 24V plus 12V or 48V with different wiring. **The current board design assumes both the coil and the arduino can be powered with 12V**
+Most accept 24V plus 12V or 48V with different wiring. **The current board design was tested with a 12 V external power source, 24V should work fine albeit with the tension regulator running hotter, 48V is beyond the regulator specs**
 - Check your coil max current draw, one L293D with paralleled channels can drive up to 1200mA, no Solari Udine clock should draw more than that
-- Unplug the clock, wire your 12V power supply and the clock motor coil
+- Unplug the clock, wire your power supply and the clock motor coil
 - Turn the enable switch *OFF*
-- Power the board
+- Power the board.
  **No smoke? good.**
 - On the first start, a manual time adjust is required,  "Time Adjustment Required" pattern will flash on the feedback led
 - Manually adjust the clock flip rolls to match current time, the optional LCD display displays it on the first line
 - Dial at least one minute advance with the button, this will prime pulse direction
-- When the clock time matches RTC time, *Press the push button for 3 seconds until "Manual Time Adjustment Saved" pattern flashed*
+- When the clock time matches RTC time, *Press the push button for 3 seconds until "Manual Time Adjustment Saved" pattern flashes*
 - Turn the enable switch *ON*